christina-chang-tw/PyOctal/README.md

 1. f-string formatting method cannot be used is an issues related to the python version.
 Only versions after Python 3.6 adopts f-string format.

+#

+## Expand this library
+To maintain the current structure, place your instrument class in the correct file.
+If the type of your instrument does not exist yet, please create a file with a general category of your instrument.